formalms/formalms/html/readme.txt

 ------------------------------------------------------------------------------

-1. Requirements
+1. LICENCE

+This software is released with GPL v2.0 license, please refer to the provided file license.txt for details.
+You are welcome to add your credits to the page footer using the provided configuration option.
+Please do not remove the hardcoded "Powered by forma.lms CE" credit, in respect to the work of the project partners and community

+2. REQUIREMENTS

 Server specs: Linux, Windows, MacOs, Unix, Sun with
 - Apache 2.0.x or above
 - PHP 5.2.x or 5.3.x 5.4.x
 - Mysql 5.0 or higher with transaction support
 - Doesn't matter if safe mode or register global are on or off
-- If you need to test on your windows home pc we suggest easyphp or xampp
+- If you need to test on your windows home pc we suggest easyphp, wamp or xampp

-2. Installation procedure
+3. INSTALL PROCEDURE

 - Be sure you have your ftp parameters (host, user, password) and database parameters (user, password dbname) available
 - If you are on your home pc with your easyphp/xampp create a database trought http://localhost/mysql/ or http://localhost/phpmyadmin/